hhejran/Portfolio/final_project_HelenHejran.md

 I will use Shorthand as platform to display my story.

 Throughout the initial process, I will make revisions to what my story is and allow the data to reshape my story as I look more closely at it.
 Along with further looking into my data, I will see if there is additional data that I am missing and need to find to make my story complete and do further research on what has already been written regarding streaming services.
 I will make any revisions as necessary to my story and then start a storyboard to see how the story flows.
 Do I need to make it more complex or simplify it?
+Then I will start sketching out my wireframes by hand.
+I find it easiest to draw it out with my pens and color pencils.